 How Do I Get Ready for My Teaching License Exam?

 Once you know which exam you need to take—whether it be the Praxis or some other state-issued exam—there are a few things you can do to get yourself ready for the big day:

 There are many resources available online and from education departments to help ensure you are ready for your exams and can pass them the first time around.
 Take advantage of all the resources you can!

 Alternative Pathways to Teaching Certification and Licensure

 In other cases, you can earn a teaching certificate online while gaining practical experience in the classroom.
-Some states also offer emergency teaching licenses because they desperately need teachers in specific subject areas.
-This option allows you to bypass or revise some state licensing requirements.

 If you have teaching experience in another country, it may be possible to transfer your credentials to earn a provisional teaching license.
 Once you have this license, you are eligible to teach but need to fulfill certain requirements within a prescribed time frame to keep your teaching license.